LinHanhe/SUR-FeatNet/README.md

 This code implements a deep learning model for predciting the satisfied user ratio (SUR) curve.

+Please run demo.ipynb to see how to extract deep features and train model.

 Please cite the following paper if you use the code: